lcsirmaz/entropy-rules/drules/iter1/README.md

 Finally, the minimal set of all generated inequalities is collected into [it1](it1.txt).

+#### Limitations

+Due to the high complextiy and numerical instability, vlp problem \#14 has partial solution only.

 #### Contents

 * [base20](base20.txt) &nbsp;&ndash; the base file of inequalities